dnkmmr69420/systemwide-gentoo-prefix-documentation/README.md

  ## post installation

  5. make /var/lib/gentoo readable and executable by all users.
-Note: /var/lib/gentoo still stays read only for all users except root (able to do anything regardless of permissions) and the gentoo user
+Note: /var/lib/gentoo still stays read only for all users except root (root is able to do anything regardless of permissions) and the gentoo user

  ```bash
  sudo chmod -R a+rx /var/lib/gentoo
  ```

  ## Usage

+ ### running the user in the terminal

+ Enter as the gentoo user using this command to install packages or modify other things in the system wide gentoo prefix.
 Avoid running emerge as root.
+Emerge ran as root can do anything it wants to the host root file system unlike running it as the gentoo user.
 To enter as the gentoo user, run this

  ```bash
  su gentoo